VladislavBryukhanov/SocApp_ReactNative-AWS/README.md

 2) editProfile lambda
 3) uploadAvatar lambda

-these lambdas requre auth and should be wrapped to API gateway
+these lambdas requre auth and should be wrapped by API gateway
 _____________________

 cognito Pre sign-up trigger invokes validateNewUser